 With many companies promoting highly performing younger leaders to the top jobs, it is increasingly found that they are in post but have not benefitted from the support that they need to succeed.

-According to research, over half of executives fail within the first 18 months of promotion into an executive role, with most of them struggling quietly on their own.
+According to research, over half of executives fail to perform to expectation within the first 18 months of promotion into an executive role, with most of them struggling quietly on their own.

-The three major attributes of a Leader are to posess an ability to lead change, to solve problems and to communicate with clarity and engagement.
+The three major attributes of a Leader are to possess an ability to lead change, to solve problems and to communicate with clarity and engagement.

 Leadership is a step up from management and being an Executive Leader is a further step.
 Each rung on the ladder requires the newly promoted leader to let go of what they have mastered and embrace an ever more strategic outlook.
 For a newly appointed Exec to succeed, they need to build competence in the following skills: